Holistic Explainable AI (H-XAI): Extending Transparency Beyond Developers in AI-Driven Decision Making: Case Studies

 \textbf{B. Causal Setup.} For generating RDE, we use the causal diagram shown in Figure \ref{fig:gc-cm}.
 Specifically, we focus on a smaller set of variables: we treat \textit{Credit Amount} as the treatment, \textit{Age} and \textit{Personal Status and Sex} as protected attributes following \cite{zemel2013learning}, and \textit{Risk} as the outcome.
 In contrast, when applying XAI methods like SHAP, we do use the full feature set, since those methods are not bound by the same identifiability constraints and are designed to give feature attribution-based explanation rather than estimate causal effects.

 \textbf{C. AI Models Considered.} We use two models: a linear, interpretable model (\textbf{Logistic Regression}), and a non-linear ensemble model (\textbf{Random Forest}).
 They are two of the most popular methods used for credit scoring \cite{addy2024ai}.
-Figure \ref{fig:gc-e3} in the appendix highlights an accuracy versus confounding bias trade-off in Scenario-3.
+Figure \ref{fig:gc-e3} highlights an accuracy versus confounding bias trade-off in Scenario-3.
 While Random Forest outperforms Logistic Regression in accuracy, it also exhibits higher confounding bias.
-This reflects the common, but not universal, trade-off between accuracy and interpretability \cite{atrey2025demystifying}.
+This shows the common, but not universal, trade-off between accuracy and interpretability \cite{atrey2025demystifying}.

-We present three scenarios in which \textit{H-XAI} (described in Section \ref{sec:approach}) is applied to address questions posed by different types of stakeholders: an individual applicant (Figure \ref{fig:gc-e1}), a regulatory official (Figure \ref{fig:gc-e2} in the appendix), and a data scientist within an operational organization (Figure \ref{fig:gc-e3} in the appendix).
+We present three scenarios in which \textit{H-XAI} (described in Section \ref{sec:approach}) is applied to address questions posed by different types of stakeholders: an individual applicant (Figure \ref{fig:gc-e1}), a regulatory official (Figure \ref{fig:gc-e2}), and a data scientist within an operational organization (Figure \ref{fig:gc-e3}).

-We also provide an example of a \textbf{hypothesis-driven explanation} for credit risk classification in Figure \ref{fig:gc-1}.
+We also provide an example of a \textbf{hypothesis-driven explanation} for credit risk classification in Figures \ref{fig:gc-1}, \ref{fig:gc-2}, \ref{fig:gc-3}.
+We define hypothesis-driven explanations as a structured process in which users test specific assumptions or causal questions about model behavior, rather than passively receiving fixed outputs.
+In our formulation, such hypotheses are operationalized through causal models, allowing users to quantify effects and systematically examine how the model behaves.
+While this is not exactly what Miller envisioned, it aligns with the direction of his \textit{Evaluative AI} framework \cite{miller2023explainable}.
 The causal setup described for RDE in Section \ref{sec:rde} also supports \textbf{hypothesis-driven explanations}, allowing users to test claims about model behavior rather than receive fixed outputs, as illustrated in Figure \ref{fig:gc-1}.
-In the appendix, we show how doubling age (Figure \ref{fig:gc-2}) or halving loan duration (Figure \ref{fig:gc-3}) affects predicted \textit{credit risk}, demonstrating how hypothesis-driven explanations can serve as a standalone method for validating assumptions about model behavior.
+We show how doubling age (Figure \ref{fig:gc-2}) or halving loan duration (Figure \ref{fig:gc-3}) affects predicted \textit{credit risk}, demonstrating how hypothesis-driven explanations can serve as a standalone method for validating assumptions about model behavior.